stacktoheap/stacktoheap.github.io/_posts/2013-01-13-remembering-aaron-swartz-in-his-writings.markdown

 date: 2013-01-13 02:11
 comments: true
 categories: [aaron swartz, thoughtworks]
+excerpt: "A selection of writings by Aaron Swartz that capture his brilliance and passion for open information and civic participation"
 ---

 Internet activist, ThoughtWorker and my colleague, Aaron Swartz, committed suicide today.
 A sad day for us all.
 I knew that every ThoughtWorker stood behind him and would have done anything to help him.
 And we will carry forward his flag, and try to make this world a better place to live, much like how he wanted it to be.